wilaak/radix-router/README.md

 ## Usage

-Below is an example to get you started.
+Below is a basic usage example to get you started.

 ```PHP
 $router = new Wilaak\Http\RadixRouter;